disgraceful/disgraceful/README.md

 ### Hi there 👋

+I am passionate web developer with insatiable thrist for knowledge.
+I love creating solutions for my laziness, that can be usefull to others (i hope).
+For this I have used Vue.js, Vuex, Vuetify, Webpack, Firebase, Express.js, Axios & various APIs, and always looking forward learning something new and improve existing skills.

+I am currently working on a project for administrating your "virtual" book library.
+You can check the repositories right below this readme!

+I am also looking for a job!
+Feel free to contact me on my [LinkedIn](https://www.linkedin.com/in/nkash/).

 <!--
 **disgraceful/disgraceful** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.